 Proceeding and deadlines to participate

-In accordance with the Terms and Call for participation, the Registration form must be completed and the work to be submitted shall be added.
+In accordance with the Terms and Call for participation, the Registration form (which will be enabled when the period of admission of visualizations begins) must be completed and the work to be submitted shall be added.
 No prior registration is necessary.

 - The publication of the finalists list and communication to the authors will take place on November 9.